Mary is a first time homebuyer who had to jump through more hoops than a circus clown to buy her first house.

 The American Dream

-Buying a home is the "American Dream" but can be extremely stressful and very time-consuming, even more so now when you're buying a home in 2021.
-If you want to buy a house you better be prepared to put in a lot of work and learn to be very patient.
-That patience is gonna be put to work towards your closing date.
-I also can't stress enough the importance of pushing through whatever arises.
-If you're denied a home loan the first time you apply don't give up.
+Buying a home is the "American Dream" but can be extremely stressful and very time-consuming, even more so now when you're buying a home in 2022.
+If you want to buy a house, you better be prepared to put in a lot of work and learn to be very patient.
+That patience is going to be put to use once you get closer to your closing date.
+I also can't stress enough the importance of pushing through whatever circumstance arises.
+If you're denied a home loan the first time you apply don't give up, a lot of people get denied their first try.
 Your lender should be able to walk you through why your loan was denied and hopefully give you some advice.

 Where to Start

 1. Figure out what kind of home you're looking for.
-Do you want a pool, three bedrooms, a garage, whatever it is that you are looking for be specific.
-Because this will make things so much easier for you and your real estate agent.
+Do you want a pool, three bedrooms, a garage, whatever it is that you are looking for be precise about the specifications.
+This will make things so much easier for you and your real estate agent.

 2. Find the right real estate agent, I recommend reading reviews and doing research.
 I recommend finding an agent that specializes in the type of loan you are planning on using.
 Some agents won't even work with you until you receive a pre-approval so that would help you with your next step.

 3. Figure out what type of loan you are wanting and apply for a pre-approval.
-They'll usually want your income, social security number, place of employment, and rental history for the place your living in currently.
-They should be able to tell you whether you've been approved or not within 24 to 48 hours, But this could take longer depending on Holidays, weekends, etc...
+They'll usually want your income, social security number, place of employment, and rental history for the place you're living in currently.
+They should be able to tell you whether you've been approved or not within 24 to 48 hours.
+This could take longer depending on Holidays, weekends, etc...

 4. Once you have your approval you can start looking and making offers on homes.
 Please don't try this on your own unless you know what you're doing.
 Realtors are excellent negotiators and might even be able to get the sellers and their realtor to accept a lower offer.
 Give the agent all the details on what kind of home you want all the way down to the color if possible.
 Because this will help them help you, the more details they know the faster they can find a home you love.